mictaege/doozer/README.md

 final StrongPersonality personality = new StrongPersonality("David", "Wrigley");
 personality.setAge(33);
 ```
-... but what should you do if you need an invalid instance of _StrongPersonality_ for testing the correct behavior of a validation or persistance service?
+... but what should you do if you need an invalid instance of _StrongPersonality_ for testing the correct behavior of a validation or persistence service?

 Well, using _doozer_ in a testing scenario allows you to create an instance of _StrongPersonality_ that is completely invalid:
 ```Java